visit-dav/visit/docs/SphynxDocs/Quantitative/Expressions.rst

 .. danger::
     How does this work with changing topology?
     Also, what is the actual math of the average?
-Is it an update algorithm or a sum and then div by num iters?
+Is it an update algorithm or a sum and then division by number of iterations?

 .. _Min_Over_Time_Expression_Function: